FY24 - FY26 State Homelessness Funding RFGA

 1. Local homeless service systems identified by the UHC.

-3. The Utah Homeless Management Information System (HMIS); or a comparable database if domestic violence service providers.
+3. The Utah Homeless Management Information System (HMIS); or a comparable database if domestic violence service or healthcare service provider.

 4. Data quality improvement initiatives.